Want to learn Korean but don’t know where to start? Try TikTok! Learning Korean has never been easier with the bite-sized lessons on TikTok.

 TikTok account @itsallcleo is a treasure trove for Korean content.
 Using a mix of Korean and English, Korean teacher Cleo explains everything from language to culture.
 Cleo not only teaches you Korean in her TikTok videos, but she also shares resources to help you learn Korean.

-Content creator Jeff Kim teaches Korean with a philosophy that incorporates fun and culture into language learning.
+Content creator Jeff Kim teaches Korean with a philosophy of incorporating fun and culture into language learning.
 His content includes videos showcasing basic phrases for daily life as well as cultural videos such as comparing Korean dialects.
 He also frequently collaborates with Ina Kim, another Korean learning content creator who is featured in Seoulspace’s article “10 Instagram Accounts to Help You Learn Korean.”

 Run by Hana and Duna, this account is perfect for those looking to practice their listening skills.
 The account uploads sketches every Tuesday, Thursday, and Saturday.
 The sketches range from informational to humorous.
 What’s great about @unlimited180s content is that Korean learners can listen to natural Korean conversations while also learning about Korean culture.
 Each video has both Korean and English captions, so new Korean learners can easily follow along.